dpt/davespace.co.uk/src/blog/20150131-branchless-sequences.md

 <!-- begin summary -->

-Sometimes when low level programming we need to tune a small portion of code which is critical to an implementation.
-For example an graphics inner loop may involve a pixel-bashing operation which dominates the program's overall performance.
-If this operation uses a comparison, and that results in the compiled code branching, it may hurt performance on pipelined CPUs.
-It might be better to find a branch-free alternative even if it appears to make the code slightly more complex.
+Sometimes when low-level programming we need to tune a small code sequence which is critical to an implementation.
+For example, an inner loop in a graphics routine may involve a pixel-bashing operation that dominates the program's overall performance.
+If this operation uses a comparison that results in the compiled code branching it may hurt performance on pipelined CPUs.
+It might offer higher performance to replace the sequence with a branch-free alternative, even if it makes the code more complicated.

 But how do we find these branch-free alternatives?
 Sufficiently small sequences can be discovered with a _superoptimiser_ program.
-Superoptimisers are not as clever as the name might suggest: they are typically an exhaustive search through a (possibly virtual) instruction set, which tries every conceivable permutation of instructions until it finds one which works for the given input values.
+Superoptimisers are not as clever as the name might suggest: they are typically an exhaustive search through an (often virtual) instruction set.
+The superoptimiser will try every conceivable permutation of instructions from its instruction set until it finds a sequence which works for the values under test.

 Two examples of this are [GNU superopt](http://directory.fsf.org/wiki/Superopt) (1995) and [Aha! - A Hacker's Assistant](http://www.hackersdelight.org/) (2008).
 In this article I'll discuss Aha.